codemash-io/CodeMash.Net/README.md

 # CodeMash.Net
-CodeMash tools for .NET developers - http://codemash.io/documentation/api
+CodeMash tools for .NET developers - <a target="_blank" href="http://codemash.io/documentation/api">http://codemash.io/documentation/api</a>

 CodeMash is a vital toolset for each developer which wants to achive daily development tasks in a rapid way : MondoDb as a service, one common payment gateway, central logging for whole your company applications, sending mails and sms messages easily, Identity provider, integrate your third party software vendors easily...
 More about that http://codemash.io